-Next, you will travel with Arashiyama with its spring cherry blossom, summer boat festivals and stunning autumn show – even the beauty of winter so there’s something at any time of the year.
+Next, you will travel with Arashiyama with its spring cherry blossom, summer boat festivals, and stunning autumn show – even the beauty of winter so there’s something at any time of the year.
 See the various temples and shrines as well as the Bamboo Grove.

-Finally, visit Kinkakuji, the Golden Pavilion, one of the most popular spots in Japan.
+Finally, visit Kinkakuji, the Golden Pavilion, one of the most popular shrines in Japan.
 See the famous deer, the largest wooden building on the planet and the biggest statue of Buddha, standing 15 metres tall.

 Hidden Kyoto: Amanohashidate and Miyama Traditional Village

 This tour covers the hidden gems around Kyoto including Amanohashidate and the traditional village of Miyama.
 The temple of Amanohashidate is a Zen temple and houses the Buddhist god of wisdom and intellect so is often visited by those hoping for academic success.
 It is also known as one of the three most scenic spots in Japan.